5'nizza: Tour and disbanding

 The third album was instead released as Zaporozhets' new project SunSay.
 Following the group's disbandment, artists that originally were meant to be guests now became the core of a new group.
-This added to the overwhelming change in sound direction, with new ideas and instruments coming from, what seemed to be, everywhere.
+This added to the change in sound direction, with new ideas and instruments coming from, what seemed to be, everywhere.
 The few tracks with Babkin's presence (guitar and backing vocals) that reached final production also made the final cut.